Cimpress/cimpress-translations/README.md

 ```

 ##### client.getLanguageBlob(serviceId, language)
 Retrieves the translation for a service in a given language.
-The language may be specified using ISO-639-2 ('eng', 'fra') or selected using its English name ('English', 'French').
+The language may be specified using ISO-639-2 ('eng', 'fra') or ISO-639-1 ('en', 'fr') or selected using its English name ('English', 'French').
 ```javascript
 let services = await client.getLanguageBlob("28b1f0d2-9366-40cb-95bd-14de8c3adb9b", "French");
 console.log(service);